-Auditing ISO 27001 Clause 5.3 is a vital governance review that verifies the alignment of organizational power with security accountability.
+Auditing ISO 27001 Clause 5.3 is a vital governance review that verifies the alignment of organisational power with security accountability.
 By auditing this control, firms satisfy the Primary Implementation Requirement of role authorization, delivering the Business Benefit of a resilient, leadership-backed Information Security Management System (ISMS).

 Auditing Clause 5.3 requires a rigorous examination of the governance framework to ensure that information security roles are clearly defined, properly authorised, and effectively communicated.
 The following steps guide an auditor through verifying that accountability is established and that there is a direct line of sight between security performance and senior leadership.